- Abscesses, Plugged Ducts & Lumps

 Insufficient Glandular Tissue (Hypoplasia)

 One mother I met in a La Leche League meeting told me that when she first learned about breastfeeding, she understood that it would feel like running a marathon every day for a while.
 Then reality hit: with her second baby, she was finally diagnosed with Insufficient Glandular Tissue/Hypoplasia, a condition that affects 2% of women.
 And suddenly everything made sense — unfortunately, it was the sense of knowing breastfeeding wouldn’t work like she’d hoped.
-Without warning, she found herself at the starting line of the marathon with paralyzed legs, wondering why the hell she even signed up for this!
-But she was already there, ready to race, and though she struggled enormously, she ended up breastfeeding two babies (with another on the way).
+Though she struggled enormously, she ended up breastfeeding two babies (with another on the way).

 - “Breastfeeding with Insufficient Glandular Tissue” – Jennifer Johnson